 It is a rare occurrence for intent to be present in cases of medical malpractice.
-For the majority of cases, the injury to the victim is caused by medical negligence.
-However, the lack of intent doesn't change the amount of harm done to the victim – or the medical practitioner's liability for it.
-Still, despite the seeming black-and-white character of medical malpractice cases, they are actually quite complicated, and costly, and the period a victim must wait to find out if benefits will be provided or denied can be both exhausting and stressful.
-Contacting an experienced Florida medical malpractice attorney may increase your chances for a more favorable outcome.
-Our law office centered in Brevard County Florida handles medical malpractice issues ranging from those of the simplest variety to those involving brain injuries, paralysis, and even death.
-We represent a variety of different cases and clients throughout the state of Florida from Miami to Jacksonville.
-Should our offices not be conveniently located for you, as always, we are happy to provide you with professional transportation, or in the alternative, should you wish, we are also happy to come to your residence.
+For the majority of cases, the injury to the victim is caused by medical negligence, meaning that the doctor or the health care professional involved violated their standard of care.
+With that being said, the lack of intent doesn't change the amount of harm done to the victim – or the medical practitioner's liability for it.
+Still, despite the seeming black-and-white character of medical malpractice cases, they are actually quite complicated, costly, and the period a victim must wait to find out if benefits will be provided or denied can be both exhausting and stressful.
+Contacting an experienced Florida medical malpractice lawyer may increase your chances for a more favorable outcome.
+Our law offices, which are centered in Brevard County Florida, just next to the cities of Palm Bay and Melbourne, proudly handles hundreds of medical malpractice issues every year ranging from those of the simplest variety to those involving brain injuries, paralysis, and wrongful death throughout the state of Florida.
+Our past results speak for them self.
+We have had the honor of representing a variety of different cases and individuals throughout the state of Florida from Miami to Jacksonville, and we have collected tens of millions of dollars in compensation for our clients.
+Every year we have cases that are valued in the multi million dollar range.
+We are proud that these families chose this law firm over the many other options during their greatest time of need.
+We will continue to give all that we have to our clients in order to merit the ongoing respect that we have received over the past decade from our clients as well as our peers.
+Should our law offices not be conveniently located for you, as always, we are happy to provide you with professional transportation, or in the alternative, should you wish, we will come to your residence to discuss your potential case with you.

 Medical malpractice is a legal umbrella for a variety of different medical negligence issues concerning procedural mistakes, surgical errors, failure to fulfill obligations, failure to communicate, failure to diagnose, and inadequate or negligence health management.
 Many medical issues fall under medical malpractice including: